 Picaridin is a chemical compound from the group of piperidines.
 It is derived from Piperine, the alkaloid that gives pepper its peppery characteristics.
 It is odorless to humans but smells repulsive to insects such as flies, mosquitoes, flies, lice, mites, ticks and fleas.

-Picaridin is a clear non-greasy, non-water soluble liquid that needs to be diluted into a carrier so it can be applied onto the skin.
+Picaridin is a clear non-greasy, non-water-soluble liquid that needs to be diluted into a carrier so it can be applied onto the skin.
 Depending on the concentration it is effective for up to 8 hours on mosquitos and up to 5 hours against ticks.
 Suitable products with low concentrations are considered safe for children over one year.

 How does Picaridin work?

-Being a true repellent, Picaridin deters insects, but unlike insecticides, does not kill them.
+Being a true repellent, Picaridin deters insects, but unlike insecticides, it does not kill them.
 When applied onto the skin, it will slowly evaporate into the air forming a thin barrier above skin and clothing which prevents insects and ticks sensory organs to pick up the human scent.
 Or in simple words: For the bug, you will simply not be there.